adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 You can use any domain name for the `CapRover` instance.
 It doesn't need to be the site that you want `CapRover` to host.
 For example, let's say you have two domains, `boats-r-us.com` and `boats-and-totes.com`.
 Both will be `Django` projects that are deployed using `CapRover`.
 You could use either of those domains for the `CapRover` admin UI or *another* domain.
 For example, you might want to host `CapRover` on `boat-lovers.com`.
 It's up to you to decide for your situation.

-You can do this in any DNS provider, but I tend to use `Cloudflare`, however other DNS providers should be similar.
+You can do this in any DNS provider, but I tend to use `Cloudflare`.
+Other DNS providers should be a similar process.

 1. Log into [Cloudflare](https://www.cloudflare.com/)
 2. Click on the domain name you want to use for the `CapRover` admin UI, e.g. `boat-lovers.com`